peerkar/liferay-gsearch/README.md

 ### Step 1

 Install standalone Elasticsearch server and configure the portal to use that.

 This is optional but without it many features won't be available because of limitations of embedded server.
-See installation instructions at https://dev.liferay.com/en/discover/deployment/-/knowledge_base/7-0/installing-elasticsearch
+See server installation instructions at https://dev.liferay.com/en/discover/deployment/-/knowledge_base/7-0/installing-elasticsearch

 ### Step 2

 Install Liferay Audience Targeting plugin from Liferay Marketplace.

-This is optional but allows to use integrate Audience Targeting user segmenting in query conditions as well as automatically boost segmented content.
+This is also optional but greatly enchance the possibilities to use user contextual information in query boosting by allowing to use integrate Audience Targeting user segmenting in query conditions as well as automatically boost segmented content.

 ### Step 3